deep-thought-labs/drive/docs/update-system.md

 # Updating the System

-This guide explains how to update services that use the `deepthoughtlabs/infinite-drive:dev` Docker image.
+This guide explains how to update services that use the `deepthoughtlabs/infinite-drive` Docker image.
 This includes all services with the `node` prefix in their folder name (e.g., `node0-infinite`, `node1-infinite-testnet`, `node2-infinite-creative`, `node3-qom`).

+**Note:**
+- The Docker image version (tag) used depends on your environment (e.g., `dev` for development, `latest` or `test` for production).
+Check your `docker-compose.yml` files to see which version you're using.
-**Note:** Future services that do not use the `infinite-drive` image may have different update procedures, which will be documented separately.
+- Future services that do not use the `infinite-drive` image may have different update procedures, which will be documented separately.

 ## Overview